HyperCI: A Higher Order Collective Influence Measure for Hypernetwork Dismantling

-We evaluate the performance of our proposed metric on five real-world hypernetworks from different domains, i.e. Cora, Citeseer, Pubmed, MAG and NDC.
-The former three datasets are from \cite{feng2019hypergraph}, and the later two datasets are from \cite{benson2018simplicial} and \cite{sinha2015overview}.
-Cora, Citeseer and MAG are scientific collaboration hypernetworks with authors as nodes and co-author relations as hyperedges.
-Pubmed is a citation hypernetwork with articles as nodes and co-citation relations as hyperedges.
-NDC is a drug-substance hypernetwork with substances as nodes and co-existing relations in a drug as hyperedges.
-For all datasets, the statistical information are summarized in Table\ref{tab:data}.
+We evaluate the performance of our proposed metric on six real-world hypernetworks from different domains including citation hypernetwork \cite{ley2002dblp, benson2018simplicial, sinha2015overview} such as Cora, MAG and DBLP from scientific collaboration and logic circuit hypernetworks such c1908, c3540, s5378 from VLSI design \cite{brglez1985neural,brglez1989combinational}.
+For citation hypernetworks authors are modeled as nodes and co-authorships are modeled as hyperedges, and for logic circuit hypernetworks signals are modeled as nodes and each logic gate containing multiple signals is modeled as a hyperedges.
+The statistical information of these hypernetworks is listed in Table \ref{tab:dataset}.